asavagar/companies_house_data_analysis/README.md

-I analyse Companies House data on ["basic company data"](http://download.companieshouse.gov.uk/en_output.html).
+We analyse Companies House data on ["basic company data"](http://download.companieshouse.gov.uk/en_output.html).

 The main purpose is to present a chart of daily company incorporations, see `new_incorp_barplot.pdf`, or below: